learn-co-curriculum/react-hooks-what-is-react/README.md

 We won't be taking advantage of this feature of React as much during your time at Flatiron, but one great thing about React is that it works in a few different environments.
-Once you learn the key concepts of working with React to create client-side web applications, you can also more easily learn React Native and write native mobile apps using React, or use tools like Next.js and Gatsby to write server-rendered React!
+Once you learn the key concepts of working with React to create client-side web applications, you can also more easily learn [React Native][react native] and write native mobile apps using React, or use tools like [Next.js][next-js] and [Gatsby][gatsby-js] to write server-rendered React.

 ## Writing React Projects

-React has a recommended tool, `create-react-app`, that makes it easy to create a new React project from scratch.
+React has a recommended tool, [`create-react-app`][create-react-app], that makes it easy to create a new React project from scratch.
 The `create-react-app` tool sets up a preconfigured, default, project, ready to launch with `npm start`.
 This package includes functionality built to be mobile friendly and progressive.
-That means apps will work on all modern browsers and mobile devices. `create-react-app` also gives us a couple of additional tools to make React development better:
+That means apps will work on all modern browsers and mobile devices.
+`create-react-app` also gives us a couple of additional tools to make React development better:

-- **Babel**: an included transpiler that converts modern JavaScript and custom code like JSX into more widely compatible JavaScript
+- [**Babel**][babel]: an included transpiler that converts modern JavaScript and custom code like JSX into more widely compatible JavaScript
-- **Webpack**: a 'bundler' that takes all our work, along with any required dependency code, and packages it all up in a single, transferable bundle
+- [**webpack**][webpack]: a 'bundler' that takes all our work, along with any required dependency code, and packages it all up in a single, transferable bundle
-- Built in **ESLint** functionality to help improve our code; reinforce best practices; and catch common mistakes.
+- Built in linting and code analysis functionality using [**ESLint**][eslint] to help improve our code; reinforce best practices; and catch common mistakes.

 React is actively maintained by Facebook, and new features are added regularly!
 Their [docs](https://reactjs.org/) are well-written and translated into many